Approximate Bayesian Computation for Finite Mixture Models: Methodology

 \subsection{Finite Gaussian Mixture Models}

-A common choice for $p_{i}(\cdot \mid \cdot)$ introduced in Equation~\eqref{eq:mixture} is the Gaussian distribution.
-This particular class of models, called Gaussian Mixture Models (GMMs), is very flexible and widely used in various applications \citep{Gianola2006, Lin2012,Stoneking2014}.
-Maintaining the notation of (\ref{eq:mixture}), a GMM is defined as:
+A common choice for the $p_{i}(\cdot \mid \cdot)$ of Eq.~\eqref{eq:mixture} is the Gaussian distribution.
+This particular class of models, called Gaussian Mixture Models (GMMs), is flexible and widely used in various applications (e.g., \citep{Gianola2006, Lin2012,Stoneking2014}).
+Maintaining the notation of Eq.~\eqref{eq:mixture}, a GMM is defined as: